htcondor/htcondor/docs/admin-manual/security.rst

     ALLOW_OWNER           = username@cs.wisc.edu/hostname.cs.wisc.edu

-In this example the owner has a login of username, and the machine’s name is represented by hostname.
+In this example the owner has a login of username, and the machine's name is represented by hostname.

 Debugging Security Configuration